Production of ${\rm K}^{0}_{\rm{S}}$, $\Lambda$ ($\bar{\Lambda}$), $\Xi^{\pm}$ and $\Omega^{\pm}$ in jets and in the

 The strange particles \kzero, \lmb, \almb, \Xis, and \Oms are measured at midrapidity ($\abs{\eta} < 0.75$) via the reconstruction of their specific weak decay topology.
 The following charged decay channels with the corresponding branching ratios~($B. R.$)~\cite{ParticleDataGroup:2022pth} are used:

 The proton, pion, and kaon tracks (daughter tracks) are identified via their measured energy deposition in the TPC~\cite{Abelev:2014ffa}.
-The identification of the \Vzero candidates (\kzero and \lmb (\almb) that decay into two oppositely charged daughter particles) and cascade candidates (\Xis and \Oms that decay into a bachelor charged meson plus a \Vzero decaying particle, giving the cascade decay topology) follow those presented in earlier ALICE publications~\cite{Aamodt:2011zza,Abelev:2012jp,Acharya:2018orn,ALICE:2013wgn,ALICE:2020jsh,ALICE:2019avo}.
+The identification of the \Vzero candidates (\kzero and \lmb (\almb) that decay into two oppositely charged daughter particles) and cascade candidates (\Xis and \Oms that decay into a ``bachelor'' charged meson, identified as $\pi^{\pm}$ or ${\rm K}^{\pm}$, plus a \Vzero decaying particle, giving the cascade decay topology) follow those presented in earlier ALICE publications~\cite{Aamodt:2011zza,Abelev:2012jp,Acharya:2018orn,ALICE:2013wgn,ALICE:2020jsh,ALICE:2019avo}.
 In addition, the contributions of pileup collisions outside the trigger bunch crossing (``out-of-bunch pileup'') are removed.
-This is achieved by requiring that at least one of the charged decay tracks matches a hit in a ``fast'' detector (either the ITS or the TOF detector).
+This is achieved by requiring that at least one of the tracks corresponding to charged particle decays matches a hit in a ``fast'' detector (either the ITS or the TOF detector).
 The selections in this analysis are summarized in Tables~\ref{tab:V0Cut},~\ref{tab:CascadeCut} in Appendix~\ref{app:cuts}.

 The signal extraction is performed as a function of $\pT$.
 The invariant mass distribution in each $\pT$ interval is fitted with a Gaussian function for the signal and a linear function for the combinatorial background.
 Examples of the invariant mass distribution fits for all particles are shown in Fig.~\ref{fig:InvM}.
 This allows for the extraction of the mean ($\mu$) and width ($\sigma$) of the signal.
 The ``peak'' region is defined as that within $\pm 6\sigma$ for \Vzeros and $\pm 3\sigma$ ($\pm 4\sigma$) for cascades in \pp (and \pPb) collisions with respect to $\mu$ for each $\pT$ interval.
 The ``background'' regions are defined on both sides of the peak region (see the gray areas in Fig.~\ref{fig:InvM}).
 The $\pT$-differential yields of strange particles are obtained by subtracting the integral of the background fit function in the peak region from the total bin count in the same region (see Ref.~\cite{Aamodt:2011zza} for the details).